AkyunaAkish/introToJavascriptHomework/README.md

 * Go through that same process for all of the mathematical javascript operators (again, except for Exponentiation (\**)) Until you have a comment, variable, and a console.log(); for each of the javascript mathematical operators.

+* If you want to get more comfortable with git, after every comment, variable, and console.log(); combination you create, you can add and commit your changes with descriptive commit messages explaining what you did at every step.

 * After you finish that, git add, git commit, git push.
 Then (from your fork of this repo on github.com) send a pull request.